An FAQ for those who might be unfamiliar with the palm oil problem:

 For a full list of names to look for click here.

 What about the RSPO?

-While we admit that there must be a governing body for the industry, we are deeply critical of the RSPO and what it ultimately accomplishes with its 'sustainable palm oil supply chain' systems.
-The RSPO does enable greenwashing vis-a-vis GreenPalm certificates and we largely don't support these practices.
-For example, Unilever can claim to customers, via the RSPO, that they used 14,495.23 tonnes of 100% segregated, sustainable from 2013-2014.
+While we admit that there must be a governing body for the industry, we are deeply critical of the RSPO and what it ultimately accomplishes with its "sustainable palm oil supply chain" systems.
+The RSPO does enable greenwashing vis--vis GreenPalm certificates and we largely don't support these practices.
+For example, Unilever can claim to customers, via the RSPO, that they used 14,495.23 tonnes of 100% segregated, sustainable palm oil from 2013-2014.
 Great.

 Basically, the RSPO has a long, long way to go.
 We do hope, however, that someday we can fully rely on them to regulate the industry, perhaps with the aid of the POIG.